b0bcarlson/TravelingSalesPerson/README.md

 - Copy all the php files to a web directory, rename `config.sample.php` to `config.php` and set the variables.

 ## Disclaimer
 This was created as a personal project only accessible locally.
-I don't do this professionally so it probably is not secure or safe.
-Please use extreme caution if you expose this to the Internet.
+This is not intended to be exposed to the internet.